AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/typical_diversity.doc.md

 In general, `TypicalDiversity` is a simplified version of `Typelivore::AreOverlapping` as we won't worry about short-circuit here.
 We will implement `TypicalDiversity` using recursion over the second list, which is accepted by the first layer:

-- **Base step**: When only one element exists, the result is:
+- **Base Case**: When only one element exists, the result is:

-  - The first list if the element is already in the first list
+  1. The first list if the element is already in the first list
-  - or the list made by appending the element to the end of the first list if it is not in the first list.
+  2. or the list made by appending the element to the end of the first list if it is not in the first list.

-- **Recursive step**: Pop the first element from the second list.
+- **Recursive Case**: Pop the first element from the second list.
 We invoke `TypicalDiversity` with:

-  - The first list if the element is already in the first list
+  1. The first list if the element is already in the first list
-  - Or the list made by appending the element to the end of the first list if it is not in the first list.
+  2. Or the list made by appending the element to the end of the first list if it is not in the first list.

   Then, we invoke the first layer of `TypicalDiversity` with the rest of the elements from the second list.